myinusa/PyClassInformer/README.md

 ### Known classes detection (<= IDA 8.3)
 PyClassInformer can color known class names for easily finding user-defined classes.
 The image below is an example of a coloring result.
 You can easily find CSimpleTestApp, CSimpleTestDoc, CSimpleTestView and CSimpleTestCtrlItem are user-defined classes.
-So you can forcus on checking them.
+So you can focus on checking them.

 ![Class coloring](/images/coloring.png)